Last Updated on: 24th January 2023, 09:41 am

 This species is critically endangered and rarely found in the wild.
 Nevertheless, it’s still popular and widely sought after by enthusiasts due to its diminutive size.
-Because of its critically endangered status, you should get this tortoise only from a licensed and recognized breeder in your country.
+As its critically endangered status, you should get this tortoise only from a licensed and recognized breeder in your country.

-If you get one from a foreign country, ensure that all the shipping records and documentation are valid and up to date.
-Otherwise, you risk having your tortoise confiscated and possibly serving jail time for wildlife trafficking.
+If you get one from abroad, ensure that all the shipping records and documentation are valid and up to date.
+Otherwise, you risk having your tortoise confiscated and serving jail time for wildlife trafficking.

-Owing to its small size, you can place an Egyptian tortoise in an enclosure of 4 cubic feet.
-Just keep in mind that this species has strict requirements when it comes to heating.
+Due to its small size, you can place an Egyptian tortoise in an enclosure of 4 cubic feet.
+Just keep in mind that this species has strict requirements regarding heating.

-The Indian star tortoise is a tiny species, identifiable by the golden star patterns on its shell.
-It’s found in India and parts of Sri Lanka.
-It grows to 5-6 inches for males and 7-8 inches for females.
+Indian star tortoises are a tiny species, identifiable by the golden star patterns on their shells.
+They’re found in India and parts of Sri Lanka.
+They grow to 5-6 inches for males and 7-8 inches for females.

-Indian star tortoises do well in outdoor enclosures.
-Just ensure the temperature is maintained between 80-90 degrees Fahrenheit.
-They can also be housed indoors, with tanks at least 3 square feet to ensure plenty of room.
+Indian star tortoises thrive in outdoor enclosures at 80-90 degrees Fahrenheit.
+They can also be housed indoors, with tanks at least 3 square feet.

 Pancake tortoises don’t need much space when kept as pets.
 An enclosure measuring about 4 square feet will comfortably house this species.

-Pancake tortoises are good climbers by nature, owing to the rocky terrain that they explore in the wild.
+Pancake tortoises are natural climbers, owing to the rocky terrain they explore in the wild.
 Their enclosures should have high walls to prevent them from escaping.

-Pancake tortoises also have similar heating and lighting requirements to other species.
-Their enclosure should have a basking area, UV light, a temperature gradient of 70-75 degrees Fahrenheit, and humidity of 60%-70%.
+Pancake tortoises have similar heating and lighting needs to other species.
+Their enclosure needs a basking area, UV light, a temperature gradient of 70-75 degrees Fahrenheit, and humidity of 60%-70%.

-The smallest pet tortoise breed is the Egyptian tortoise (also known as Kleinmann’s tortoise).
+The smallest pet tortoise species is the Egyptian tortoise (also known as Kleinmann’s tortoise).
 When fully grown, males can measure 3-4 inches, and females can measure up to 5 inches.

 They’re easy to keep and care for, but tortoise enthusiasts love this species due to its curious personality.
-As mentioned, they are designated as critically endangered.
+As mentioned, they’re designated as critically endangered.